Sukh Sidhu, President

 Sunil Tumber - Campaign Chair

-Sunil volunteered for the Yuba-Sutter United Way board to become more involved in the community where he was born.
+Sunil volunteered for the Yuba-Sutter-Colusa United Way board to become more involved in the community where he was born.
 This is his home where he lives, works & plays.

 Sunil is involved with many of the events in the Yuba- Sutter area and is a member of the Rotary Club of Yuba City.
 He is a volunteer for the Rotary Crab Feed, Binational Health Fair, Downtown Summer Stroll, Sunsweet Health Fair, Punjabi Festival, and the Yuba City Sikh Parade.

-Nancy Aaberg brings 43 years in education to her current responsibilities as Superintendent for the Yuba City Unified School District.
+Nancy Aaberg retired from her position as the Superintendent for the Yuba City Unified School District in October of 2016.
 She holds a Bachelor of Arts degree in mathematics from Gettysburg College and a Masters in Education from CSU Chico, with continuing education courses that include the California Chief Business Official training.

 Her career experiences include over 25 years of teaching mathematics at the high school and community college levels, along with adjunct facility for CSU Chico, CSU Sacramento and Yuba College in education courses.
 Administrative experiences include coordinator, director, and assistant superintendent roles related specifically to curriculum, instruction, and assessment.
 Ms. Aaberg previously worked on the leadership team for the National Science Foundation grant to the California Department of Education known as Math Matters.
 In addition, she served as the Interim Director for the Northern California Mathematics Project at UC Davis.